pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 Squanto

 ## A new land of opportunity

+{::comment}
+Now what we're doing here is not religious in nature, but I do see similarities in the motivations and desires between the two experiences.
+Many are stuck in a system where they don't have freedom to practice they way they would like to.
+In saying this, I'm not trying to say that being able to publish something open access is as important as the free practice of religion, or that professional researchers have suffered as much as those early Christians, or that I'm trying to cast people into stereotypes, which I'm not.
+{:/comment}

 Now, as April Hathcock has [so nicely articulated][april], we need _real conversation_ to take place to take advantage of this opportunity.
 We need to